-Young Albertans are looking for work where their priorities, diversity, enthusiasm and ideas are respected and valued.
-Consider specific strategies to attract and retain young employees:
+Young Albertans are looking for work where their priorities, diversity, enthusiasm, and ideas are respected and valued.
+Consider specific strategies to attract and retain young employees by:

-- Consider targeting young job seekers with lighthearted and upbeat job ads.
+- Targeting young job seekers with lighthearted and upbeat job ads.
 Advertise at schools and post-secondary institutions, and through online job boards and social networks.
-Take advantage of job boards such as the Canada Job Bank that allow you to showcase jobs as being ideal for students, youth or apprentices.
+Take advantage of job boards such as the Canada Job Bank that allow you to showcase jobs as being ideal for students, youth, or apprentices.

-- Promote mentoring and other training options that help youth gain workplace experience, skills development and safety training.
+- Promoting mentoring and other training options that help youth gain workplace experience, skills development, and safety training.

-- Get feedback from young employees and empower them to submit ideas to improve your company, from suggestion boxes to brainstorming sessions to bonuses for best suggestions.
+- Getting feedback from young employees and empowering them to submit ideas to improve your company, from suggestion boxes to brainstorming sessions to bonuses for best suggestions.

-- Offer career development support, from providing links to career resources and covering all or some tuition fees for additional training, to brown bag lunches or workshop sessions focusing on career planning.
+- Offering career development support, from providing links to career resources and covering all or some tuition fees for additional training, to brown bag lunches or workshop sessions focusing on career planning.

-- Be flexible about work arrangements by offering options such as a variable work week, telecommuting, and flexible scheduling to accommodate personal needs, such as medical appointments or child care.
+- Being flexible about work arrangements by offering options such as a variable work week, telecommuting, and flexible scheduling to accommodate personal needs, such as medical appointments or child care.